Alcohol in Parks

 In order to use a sound amplifying system in a City Park, a permit is required.
 When a permit has been obtained, operation of sound amplifying systems may occur between the hours of 8 a.m. until 9 p.m. so long as the volume of sound does not exceed 65 decibels at any property line.

 It is unlawful to operate any sound amplifying system which is plainly audible between the hours of 9p.m. and 8 a.m.

 No peddler, nor any person on his/her behalf, shall shout, make any outcry, or use any sound device where sound of sufficient volume is capable of being heard at a distance of more than 200 feet upon the streets, alleys, avenues, parks or other public places.

 Cool!
 Pool will conduct swimming lessons as long as it is safe to do so.
-If there is thunder and/or lightning, class will be cancelled.
+If there is thunder and/or lightning, class will be canceled.
 Please call the pool to be sure.
-There are no refunds for classes cancelled due to inclement weather.
+There are no refunds for classes canceled due to inclement weather.

-Please call our cancellation line, 541-791-0105, to find out if your favorite fitness class is cancelled due to weather conditions.
+Please call our cancellation line, 541-791-0105, to find out if your favorite fitness class is canceled due to weather conditions.
 We make every effort to give instructors and participants plenty of notice in case of cancellations.
-5:30 a.m. classes will generally be cancelled by 5:00 a.m.
+5:30 a.m. classes will generally be canceled by 5:00 a.m.
 Please remember, if you feel unsafe to drive, please stay home.

 Maple Lawn Preschool